Zakaria-Arshad/BudgetApp/README.md

 Viewing Specific Expenses: Users can view the expenses associated with a particular budget.
 This feature enables them to have a detailed breakdown of their spending within each budget category.

 Visualization of Budget Spending: The app provides a visual representation of how much of a budget has been spent.
-Users can see at a glance how close they are to reaching their spending limit for a specific budget.
+Users can see at a glance how close they are to reaching their spending limit for a specific budget through a progress bar.

+See Remaining Budget: The remaining budget is automatically calculated and displayed for each budget.

+Checkmark if paid: Easily track which expenses have already been paid.

 ## Technologies Used